Skip to main content

 Receivable Sale

-Represents the sale of a receivable from Lead to you after the applicable hold period.
+Represents the sale of a receivable designated as Originate-to-Sell from Lead to you after the applicable hold period.
 Example:

 • The end-customer swipes their card multiple times, with the transactions settling on day T.